viniics/diceRoll/README.md

 # diceRoll

-1st Week Learning Web Development, made this project all by myself, no tutorials, some bug to be fixed and some functions to be implemented!
+1st Week Learning Web Development, made this project all by myself, no tutorials.
+Some bugs to be fixed and some functions to be implemented!